 (f) - Be served by a landfill with sufficient permitted capacity to accommodate the project's solid waste disposal needs?
-Answer: No impact.

 Staff determined reasonably foreseeable implementation strategies should not require solid waste disposal.

 (g) - Comply with federal, state, and local statutes and regulations related to solid waste?